-Things work a little differently in Alaska—and moving freight is no exception.
-In a state where more than 80% of communities are not accessible by road, it’s quickly clear why logistics are more complex in Alaska than in the lower 48.
+Freight shipping to Alaska comes with unique challenges you won’t find in the lower 48.
+More than 80% of communities are not accessible by road, it’s quickly clear why logistics are more complex in Alaska than in the lower 48.
 Add in the extreme winter weather and the rugged terrain, and you’ll start to understand the unique challenges of moving freight around Alaska.

 1. Your Project Will Involve Multiple Modes

-One of the major factors that adds complexity to Alaska freight shipments is the need to leverage multiple modes of transportation to get freight to its final destination.
-In other words, it’s not always as simple as putting it on a truck and declaring the job done.
+Freight shipping to Alaska almost always involves multiple transportation modes.
+In other words, whether you’re looking for ltl freight shipping or full truckload shipping, it’s not always as simple as putting it on a truck and declaring the job done.

 A majority of freight arrives in Alaska via ocean freight or air freight—but that’s just the start of its journey.
 Goods that move through the Port of Anchorage get dispatched all over the state, where they’re consumed by 90% of Alaska’s population.

 In other words, once freight arrives in Alaska, that’s only half the battle.
-It still needs to be routed to the right location.
+It still needs to be routed to the right location, often requiring a customized shipping solution that may include ltl freight shipments for smaller quantities of goods or full truckload options for larger shipments.

 If the intended destination is accessible by road, that can make things simpler.
 However, what roads there are in Alaska aren’t always the easiest to navigate: